Chicken Allergy in Dogs

 What is the Best Dog Food for Chicken Allergy?

-Navigating a diet with an allergy-prone dog can be tricky, and you may be wondering what the ideal dog food for chicken allergy is.
+Navigating a diet with an allergy-prone dog can be tricky.
+Is there an ideal dog food for a dog with chicken allergies?

 Best Dog Food for Chicken Allergy

-Spot & Tango offers a variety of chicken-free options, like beef, lamb, and turkey.
-You can create a personal meal plan based on your dog‘s specific dietary needs if you like.
-In short, Fido, with a sensitivity, gets a food source carefully crafted to deliver him as much genuine nutrition as possible in every bite!
+Spot & Tango offers a variety of chicken-free options, like beef, lamb, turkey, salmon, and more.
+You can create a custom meal plan based on your dog‘s specific dietary needs.
+In short, your sensitive dog gets whole, fresh-ingredient meals delivered right to their doorstep.

 Frequently Asked Questions